Subscribe

 2. Walking on rough terrain

-Walking on rough terrain like over uncleared hiking trails, rocks, or gravel is another way your dog can end up with blisters on their paws.
-Even uneven asphalt and concrete areas in the city can cause blistering.
+Walking on rough terrains like uncleared hiking trails, rocks, gravel, and other foreign bodies is another way your dog can end up with blisters on their paws.
+Even uneven asphalt and hard surfaces like concrete areas in the city can cause blistering.

 3. Excessive exercise